eafit-apolo/apolo-users/docs/source/software/provisioning/ansible/preliminaries.rst

       # $ANSIBLE_HOME/roles/nginx/tasks/main.yml
       ---
       # Unlike group_vars, ansible does not read files
-      # inside the vars folder automatically.
-Therefore,
+      # inside the vars folder automatically, except "main.yml".
-      # it must, explicitly, be told to do so.
+      # Therefore, in this case, it must explicitly be told to do so.
       # Remark: vars' location may vary.
       - name: 'Include variables'
 	include_vars: